You can change your life with a morning routine

 And once you’ve learned how to ignore the snooze button and get out of bed before the crack of dawn, you’ll be on your way to a more fulfilling and productive life.

 A life that you’ve always dreamed of.

-A purposeful and productive morning can be the difference between success and failure.
+A purposeful and productive morning routine can be the difference between success and failure.
 Becoming wealthy and living paycheck to paycheck.
 Being fit & healthy and being overweight.

 These are big differences – ones that can literally change the direction of your life.

 When you use that first hour in the morning just preparing to get to work on time, you miss the opportunity to focus and plan your day.
 You hit the snooze button a couple times, jump in the shower, grab a bagel going out the door, and sit in morning traffic listening to news radio on the way to work.

 Then your brain has to start task-switching and problem-solving shortly after you arrive at your job, and the next 8 hours are taken up reaching someone else’s goals.

 By the time you clock out, fight traffic, eat dinner, and watch an episode or two on Netflix, the day is basically done.
 Any willpower you had this morning to get on the treadmill (*sometime* before you go to bed) was used up dealing with disgruntled customers earlier in the day.